Challenges in Deep Learning-Based Small Organ Segmentation: A Benchmarking Perspective for Medical Research with Limited Datasets: A Systematic Model Evaluation Framework

 \subsection{Dataset and Clinical Context}

-The dataset consists of nine high-resolution histological images of vascular tissue from the injured carotid artery of mice.
-Mice (C57/Bl6, male) undergo the carotid de-endothelialization, as described before \citep{curaj2016induction} (Permission no.31 from 27.09.2022, Directia Sanitara Veterinara si Pentru Siguranta Alimentelor Bucharest, Romania).
-The carotide artery was excized 4 weeks after de-endothelialization and embedded in paraffin.
-Serial sections (5 µm thick) were collected starting with the bifurcation between the internal carotide artery and external carotid artery.
-9 sections, in 50µm appart were stained with Elastica van Gieson (EVG) and photographed.
-These source images are stored in BMP format with variable native resolutions (e.g., $984 \times 792$ pixels) and were prepared with Elastica van Gieson (EVG) staining.
-This small sample size ($N=9$) was intentionally chosen to simulate a realistic and challenging clinical research scenario where data is scarce, forcing a focus on model robustness and data efficiency.
+The primary dataset (DS1) consists of nine high-resolution histological images of vascular tissue from the injured carotid artery of mice.
+Mice (C57/Bl6, LDL knockout male) undergo the carotid de-endothelialization, as described before by our group \cite{curaj2020induction} (Permission no.231805 from IACUC at the Biology Resource Center at the Agency for Science, Technology and Research (A*STAR), Singapore).
+The carotid artery was excised 2 weeks after de-endothelialization and embedded in paraffin.
+Serial sections (5 µm thick) were collected starting with the bifurcation between the internal carotid artery and external carotid artery.
+10 sections, 5 µm thick and 50 µm apart were stained with orcein and photographed (Figure \ref{fig:3d_reconstruction}).
+These source images are stored in BMP format with variable native resolutions (e.g., $984 \times 792$ pixels).

+This small sample size ($N=9$) was intentionally chosen to reflect a clinical research scenario where data is scare, requiring model robustness and data efficiency.
 The task is a four-class semantic segmentation problem designed to delineate key vascular structures: Lumen (class 1), Neointima (class 2), and Media (class 3), against the Background (class 0).

+Ground truth annotations were independently performed by two domain experts (E.A.
+Liehn and A. Constantinescu) following the established annotation protocol \cite{curaj2020induction}, which defines the delineation of lumen, neointima (intima), and media boundaries using the lamina interna and lamina externa as reference landmarks.
+The two annotators reached full agreement through the structured protocol; initial discrepancies were resolved by consensus before finalizing the ground truth.
+While a formal inter-annotator agreement score (e.g., inter-rater Dice) was not computed, the use of well-defined anatomical landmarks (lamina interna and lamina externa) as reference boundaries minimizes subjective variability, as demonstrated in prior work using this protocol \cite{curaj2020induction}.

-Ground truth masks were meticulously generated from expert annotations; initial color-coded JPG annotations were processed into four-class, integer-labeled PNG masks to create clean, analyzable data for model training and evaluation.
+Ground truth masks were generated from these expert annotations; initial color-coded JPG annotations were processed into four-class, integer-labeled PNG masks for model training and evaluation.
 For use in our pipeline, these high-resolution source images and masks are systematically preprocessed, including resizing to standardized input dimensions (e.g., $256 \times 256$ pixels for conventional models).
 An example is shown in Figure \ref{fig:dataset_example}.